-USB Mode: Sets the device to use mass storage mode or Garmin mode when connected to a computer.
+USB Mode: Sets the device to use MTP (media transfer protocol) or Garmin mode when connected to a computer.

-Reset: Allows you to reset user data and settings (Resetting All Default Settings, page 96).
+Reset: Allows you to reset user data and settings (Resetting All Default Settings, page 124).

 Software Update: Allows you to install software updates downloaded using Garmin Express.
+Use the Auto Update option to enable your device to download the latest software update when a Wi-Fi connection is available.